smartdevicelink/sdl_core_guides/docs/Transport Manager Programming/index.md

 }
 ```

-The next set of functions to implement are StartListening() and ResumeListening(), which are fairly similar, both setting `started_` to true when they are reaady to send and receive data.
+The next set of functions to implement are StartListening() and ResumeListening(), which are fairly similar, both setting `started_` to true when they are ready to send and receive data.
 In the case of the TCP Client Listener, ResumeListening initializes the interface listener, and starts the listening thread.
 StartListening follows a very similar pattern of behavior but calls Start() on the interface listener instead of Init().

 ```
 // tcp_client_listener.cc